-Double-eave hip roofs were, in old days, exclusively reserved for major buildings in royal palaces, such as Hall of Supreme Harmony in Beijing Forbidden City.
+Double-eave hip roofs were, in the old days, exclusively reserved for major buildings in royal palaces, such as the Hall of Supreme Harmony in Beijing Forbidden City.

 Double Eave Hip and Flat Roof

-This combination of flat and hip roofs do not appear often.
+This combination of flat and hip roofs does not appear often.